V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 Here is a Human readable version of that

-Move the Y axis all the way to the Trigger.
+Move the Y axis all the way to the trigger.
-Set the current location of X and Y to be Zero.
+Set the current location of X and Y to be zero.
 Move The Y axis in 18.5mm closer, past the flag.
 Move the X axis until it triggers.
-Move the X axis in 28mm Further past the flag.
+Move the X axis in 28mm further in past the flag.
-Set the current location to Zero X and Zero Y.
+Set the current location to X=Zero and Y=Zero.
 Move out 2mm in the X axis direction at 2000mm/min (33mm/s).
-This is just incase you forget to set a speed in your Gcode, this assures the machine moves at a safe speed.
+This is just in case you forget to set a speed in your Gcode, this assures the machine moves at a safe speed.

 ## License